Chronic health conditions in old age can impact your quality of sleep

 Sleep disorders can be another barrier to reaching dreamland.
 Insomnia, sleep apnea, or restless legs syndrome can be major hurdles to reaching a good night’s sleep.
 They can also have a really big impact on your physical and mental health.

-If you are starting to feel exhausted every day, visit your GP or any medical professional to see if there may be an underlying health problem impacting your sleep.
+If you are starting to feel exhausted every day, visit your General Practitioner (GP) or any medical professional to see if there may be an underlying health problem impacting your sleep.

 Poor sleep does show